tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Servers MUST ensure that if multiple A or AAAA records are returned for a domain with ESNI support, all the servers pointed to by those records are able to handle the keys returned as part of a ESNI TXT record for that domain.
+See also {{multi-cdn}} for requirements regarding the use of DNS aliases with ESNI DNS records.

 Clients obtain these records by querying DNS for ESNI-enabled server domains.
 Clients may initiate these queries in parallel alongside normal A or AAAA queries,